 Divide and Conquer!

 Due to my schedule of “avoidance to housework” activities and my back problems, the house cleaning falls into the “do it when you can’t put it off any longer” category.
-I learned to do the necessary things as the Roman philosophy teaches: “Divide and Conquer.”
+I learned to do the necessary things as the Julius Caesar may or may not have said: “Divide and Conquer.”
 So I do the dusting one day, when I feel inspired and the floor sweeping and carpet vacuuming on another day.